Summary of Covenants

 The following is a summary of the Declaration of Rights, Restrictions, Affirmative Obligations and Conditions, usually referred to as the covenants, which apply to property in Brandermill.
 A complete set of the covenants is available at the Brandermill Community Association office.
-Anyone planning a construction project or who has a question regarding covenants, should call the BCA at 744-1035.
+All inquiries regarding the covenants should be addressed to firstname.lastname@example.org.

 Each property owner and tenant is responsible for preventing the development of any unclean, unsightly or unkempt conditions of buildings or grounds on such property which shall tend to substantially reduce the beauty of the neighborhood as a whole or the specific area.
 General Covenants, Part I, Paragraph 5.